svewap/nnrestapi/Documentation/Responses/Responses/30_Headers.rst

       }
    }

-Adding an additional header to your response
+Adding additional headers to your response
 ~~~~~~~~~~

-To add an additional HTTP header to your response, add it to the TypoScript setup:
+To add another HTTP header to your response, add it to the TypoScript setup:

 .. code-block:: typoscript